XudongHeAllen/UNI-1/README.md

 It will open up a localhost web browser on port 3000.

-## Run the mobile client by navigating into client/src and running the following command(s):
+## To run the mobile client, navigate into client/src and run the following command(s):

 `npm install`